-20.2 National and State Monitoring & Review Committee consisting of experts drawn from National Technical Support Agency and national Expert Groups will appraise the State and District Water Security Plan.
+20.2.
+National and State Monitoring and Review Committee

+Consisting of experts drawn from National Technical Support Agency and national Expert Groups will appraise the State and District Water Security Plan.

-i) The committee may suggest changes, which will be taken into account while finalizing the State & District Water Security Plan, and built-in the mechanism to ensure sustainability of the Water Security Plan which will be approved by the State Water & Sanitation Mission and will be taken up for implementation.
+• The committee may suggest changes, which will be taken into account while finalizing the State and District Water Security Plan, and build-in the mechanism to ensure sustainability of the Water Security Plan which will be approved by the State Water and Sanitation Mission and will be taken up for implementation.